-- Use the fly-out menu to access Button Mode to see your actions as clickable buttons. - Drag a recorded state to reposition it or to move it to another action. - Option (Mac) / Alt (Win) -drag to copy a recorded state to another action (or within an action). - To change the recorded settings for a state in an action, double click on the recorded state. - Option (Mac) / Alt (Win) -click the disclosure triangle next to the action to collapse or expand all components of an action. - While recording an action, you can play another action to record the steps. - When playing an action (or trouble shooting) use the flyout menu and select Playback Options to see every step as is plays. - Double clicking on an action in the Bridge will load the action into the Actions palette.
+- Use the fly-out menu to access Button Mode to see your actions as clickable buttons. - Click and drag a recorded state to reposition it within an action or to move it to another action. - · Option (Mac) / Alt (Win) -drag to copy a recorded state to another action (or within an action). - To change the recorded settings for a state in an action, double click on the recorded state. - · Option (Mac) / Alt (Win) -click the disclosure triangle next to the action to collapse or expand all components of an action. - While recording an action, you can play another action to record the steps.

+- When playing an action (or trouble shooting) use the flyout menu and select Playback Options to see every step as is plays. - Double clicking on an action in the Bridge will load the action into the Actions palette in Photoshop. - Option (Mac) / Alt (Win) -click the triangle to collapse/expand all components of an action